 The detail tab is the source of truth.
 It keeps one row per extracted document or line item, with property, source file, page, date, vendor, description, amount, candidate Schedule E line, and notes.
 Do not overwrite this tab after totals are calculated.
 If a category changes, update the category field and let the roll-up recalculate.

 The roll-up tab should group expenses by property and Schedule E line.
 A pivot table or summary formula can total candidate Line 7 cleaning and maintenance, Line 9 insurance, Line 11 management fees, Line 12 mortgage interest, Line 14 repairs, Line 16 taxes, Line 17 utilities, and the other lines the property actually uses.
-For a Schedule E rental property expense spreadsheet from invoices, the roll-up is only as good as the property and category fields in the detail rows.
+The roll-up is only as good as the property and category fields in the invoice detail rows.

 Before sending the file to a preparer, reconcile the largest source-driven totals: